 - 1 Run the Analyzer and UI/Job Server installation programs.
-They each detect any previous installation these components on the host and provide an option to back up old configuration files and migrate them to release 8.0x. - 2 For hosts that are running a previous version of the TransactionVision Web User Interface, run TVisionSetupInfo -cleanweb to remove the old TransactionVision Web User Interface application.
+They each detect any previous installation of the Analyzer or Web component on the host and provide an option to back up old configuration files and migrate them to release 8.0x. - 2 For hosts that are running a previous version of the TransactionVision Web User Interface, run TVisionSetupInfo -cleanweb to remove the old TransactionVision Web User Interface application.